Battle of Sievierodonetsk (2022): Background

 The twin cities of Sievierodonetsk and Lysychansk were the site of a series of battles in 2014 between pro-Russian separatists and the Ukrainian military during the war in Donbas.
 Soon after the start of the Russian invasion of Ukraine, on 28 February 2022, Russian forces began to shell Sievierodonetsk.
 According to Serhiy Haidai, Ukraine's governor of Luhansk Oblast, one person was killed and several were injured.
-Gas pipelines were also hit by the shelling.
+Gas pipelines were also struck by the shelling.
 On 2 March, fighting was reported in almost all the villages near Sievierodonetsk.
 Russian forces continued to shell the city, including a school gym that was acting as a bomb shelter.
 No deaths were reported.
 At 15:20 that day, Ukrainian officials said Russian forces tried to break through Ukrainian lines towards the city, but were repelled.

 A month into its invasion, Russia claimed to control 93% of Luhansk Oblast, leaving Sievierodonetsk and Lysychansk as strategically important Ukrainian holdouts in the area.
 Russian plans to capture Sievierodonetsk hinged upon successes in the nearby cities of Rubizhne to the north and Popasna to the south.
 By 6 April, Russian forces had reportedly captured 60% of Rubizhne, and shells and rockets were landing in Sievierodonetsk on "regular, sustained intervals".
 The next day, forces of the 128th Mountain Assault Brigade conducted an offensive which reportedly drove Russian forces 6–10 kilometers away from the nearby town of Kreminna.

 By 9 April, elements of the Russian 4th Guards Tank Division were reportedly concentrating near Sievierodonetsk.
 Between 11 and 12 April, continued Russian attacks in the area gained no ground.
 By 16 April, Ukraine claimed that 70% of Sievierodonetsk was destroyed by Russian shelling.

 On 18 April, Russia renewed its offensive in eastern Ukraine, launching airstrikes on Sievierodonetsk.
 By the end of April, most of Sievierodonetsk's civilian population had fled.

-In late April, Russian forces launched an all-out offensive along a 500 mi front to fully capture remaining unoccupied territory of Donetsk and Luhansk Oblasts.
+In late April, Russian forces launched an all-out offensive along an 800 km front to fully capture the remaining unoccupied territory of Donetsk and Luhansk Oblasts.